 TALL TALES OF MILL STREET

 It's happening!
 Our public sculpture piece for the KW's ION light rail project is coming together.
 Here's a shot of the maquette in situ.
-Fabrication and installation—scheduled for this spring.
+Fabrication and installation—hopefully scheduled for November!

 READing the sky